FreaxMATE/2d-integrals/README.md

 - 📈 Analysis of the method's accuracy and performance.
 - 🎨 Visualization of integration domains and results.

+## Python Files Structure 🐍

+- **[Mesh.py](Mesh.py)**: Main implementation of the mesh, triangle, and node classes, as well as methods for numerical integration, area calculation, and visualization.
+This is the primary file to run and experiment with different meshes and integrals.
+- **[MeshTemplate.py](MeshTemplate.py)**: A template or skeleton version of the mesh code, useful for reference or starting new implementations.

 ## Getting Started 🚀

 1. Clone the repository: